 Wat Xienthong, located almost at the tip of the peninsula that makes up the city centre of Luang Prabang, is the city’s most famous temple.
 Decorated with green and gold, it is a great example of typical Laos temple architecture.
 The temple grounds consist of two main buildings and several small ones that are worth seeing.

 Just make sure you dress appropriately when coming here.

 Cooking classes are a great way to learn about local food and ingredients.
 We did a cooking class with Tamarind Restaurant, which I can highly recommend.

 First, we went to a local market to learn about local ingredients and herbs I had never seen before.
-Then, we continued on to their beautiful outdoor kitchen, where we prepared six dishes: Jeow, a spicy dipping sauce, fish wrapped in banana leaves, sticky rice, larb, a minced meat salad, lemongrass stuffed with chicken (no, not chicken stuffed with lemongrass but the other way around) and coconut sticky rice with fruit for desert.
+Then, we continued on to their beautiful outdoor kitchen, where we prepared six dishes: Jeow, a spicy dipping sauce, fish wrapped in banana leaves, sticky rice, larb, a minced meat salad, lemongrass stuffed with chicken (no, not chicken stuffed with lemongrass but the other way around) and coconut sticky rice with fruit for dessert.
 Once we were done, we ate our creations for lunch and got a book so we can recreate the dishes at home.

 I’m already looking forward to cooking Laos food for friends and family!

 The Palace Museum is an interesting place.
 One of the highlights is the beautiful temple located near the entrance.
 Once you’ve had a proper look at it, you can continue to see the palace and its interior.
 Make sure to lock your bag in the lockers and take your entrance ticket with you.
 Forget about it and you will keep running back and forth between the palace and the lockers.

 The inside of the palace is unlike anything I’ve ever seen in a royal residence.
 But you should go and take a look yourself.

 #7 Give alms to the monks